How to Write Meeting Minutes in 2024 | Slite

 Can be difficult to read

-Deciphering someone else's caligraphy can be difficult and many skilled businesspeople have lousy handwriting.
+Deciphering someone else's calligraphy can be difficult and many skilled businesspeople have lousy handwriting.
 For compiling minutes of meeting notes, it's best to go with an easily legible font and a template that anyone can understand to save time and avoid confusion down the road.

 Team meetings are notorious for inefficiency and wasted time, but Slite's meeting templates make meetings more efficient.
 They provide a structure that helps ensure everything important gets discussed in a timely fashion, and ensures that no important topics are overlooked.